ctyeong/CH-Rand/README.md

 Even if a custom dataset is used, the current version of CH-Rand can be executed without major modification, as long as the same directory structure is adopted as in Riseholme-2021.

 ## Config File
-Prepare a configuration file with the extension of `.yaml` to pass required hyper parameters, such as data path, learning rate, image size, and so on.
+Prepare a configuration file with the extension of `.yaml` to pass required hyper parameters, such as data path, learning rate, image size, and extras.
-Use `Configs/config.yaml` as a template to provide your own parameters as necessary.
+Use `Configs/config.yaml` as a template to provide your own parameters if necessary.
 Some of the parameters are explained below:

-- `fc_feat`: Feature representation is extracted from the fully connected layer instead of the last convolutional layer during regular validations and tests.
+- `fc_feat`: Feature representations are extracted from the fully connected layer instead of the last convolutional layer during regular validations and tests.
 - `epoch_size`: One epoch consists of `epoch_size` batch updates as opposed to the traditional concept, where all training samples are involved per epoch.
-- `aug_mode`: CH-Rand, CH-Perm, and CH-Split are available, and read the paper above to learn how each works.
+- `aug_mode`: One in {CH-Rand, CH-Perm, CH-Split} is usable, and read the paper above to learn how each works.
-- `portion`: [0., 1.] to determine proportionally how many pixels get affected by randomisation, i.e., 0: None and 1: All pixels.
-Pixels of similar intensities are obtained once the input image has been converted to its grayscale version.
+- `portion`: [0., 1.] to determine proportionally how many pixels get affected by the predefined randomisation &mdash; i.e., 0: None and 1: All pixels.
+For 0<`portion`<1, pixels of similar intensities are selected once the input image has been converted to its grayscale version.
 - `stop_criterion`: Training stops if the validation accuracy exceeds `val_acc_threshold` this number of times in a row.